-Inform parents (unless this would place the child at further risk) and implement a Safety Plan, which will include support for both victim and alleged perpetrator (s)
+Inform parents (unless this would place the child at risk) and implement a safety plan.
+Support to be put in place for both victim and those accused.

 Consider if the incident needs reporting to the police on 101

 Refer to NCPCC Guidance - When to call the police www.npcc.police.uk.